- When to use batched background migrations

 Throttling batched migrations

-Because batched migrations are update heavy and there were few incidents in the past because of the heavy load from migrations while the database was underperforming, a throttling mechanism exists to mitigate them.
+Because batched migrations are update heavy and there have been incidents due to the heavy load from these migrations while the database was underperforming, a throttling mechanism exists to mitigate future incidents.

 These database indicators are checked to throttle a migration.
-On getting a stop signal, the migration is paused for a set time (10 minutes):
+Upon receiving a stop signal, the migration is paused for a set time (10 minutes):

 Isolation